-Due to the nature of our business, we currently consider ourselves to be at low risk of exposure to slavery, human trafficking or child exploitation and are not aware of any areas in our operations likely to lead to a breach of human rights and modern slavery laws.
+We analyse the risks within our own business and our supply network annually based upon the industry in which we operate and the geographical locations in which we conduct business.
+Due to the nature of our business, we currently consider ourselves to be at low risk of exposure to slavery, human trafficking or child exploitation.
+We are not aware of any areas in our operations likely to lead to a breach of human rights and modern slavery laws.
 However, we remain committed to never knowingly dealing with any organisation connected to slavery, human trafficking or child exploitation.

 Training, Communication and Raising Concern

-We aim to equip those employees who are involved in procurement activities, with both the knowledge and understanding of the importance of the Act and the role it plays in helping to eradicate modern slavery, trafficking and child exploitation.
-Specific training has and is given to relevant employees and is also included as part of our induction process for new employees through our Code of Business Ethics.
+We aim to equip those employees who are involved in procurement activities, with both the knowledge and understanding of the importance of the Act and the role it plays in helping to eradicate modern slavery, trafficking or child exploitation.
+Information on the Act is also included as part of our induction process for new employees through our Induction Compliance Training and the Code of Business Ethics.

 Our employment practices are compliant with applicable employment and health and safety legislation, and as a result, we are confident that there is no slavery, human trafficking or child exploitation taking place within our organisation.
 Furthermore, we shall ensure that the employment agencies that we deal with are also fully compliant with the applicable legislation.